•

-Device Repair, Warranty, Purchasing and Technology Recycling
+Device Repair, Warranty, Purchasing, and Technology Recycling

-Chromebook Purchasing
+Purchasing

-Chromebook Repair
+Repair

 • Lenovo Chromebook repair is handled through the DoTS Hardware Repair team.
 Please refer to this document for instructions on opening a repair ticket for the team.